citp/privacy-policy-historical/k/ki/kin/kindsafe.com.md

 Czech Republic
 E-mail: ateniumplay [at] gmail.com

-## Your personal information
+## Terms of use

 Kindsafe uses your basic personal information (email and password) just for purpose to identify you.
 We need your unique login information to provide exclusive access to our API services.
 We will not sell, or share any personal information about you to any 3rd party.
+We reserve right to contact you in case of important changes on Kindsafe.com

 ## Privacy Policy